Introduction to PostgreSQL ORDER BY

 - Also, the DESC function is available in PostgreSQL to sort data in descending order.

-- We have used the column name in the order by clause to sort data in our query’s specified order.
+- We have used the column name in the order by Clause to sort data in our query’s specified order.

-- We have also used multiple column names in a single query to fetch sorted data from the table.
+- We have also used multiple column names in a query to fetch sorted data from the table.

 Example #1

-Create an employee table to describe order by clause in PostgreSQL.
+Create an employee table to describe order by Clause in PostgreSQL.

 Code: